ChristianVillalba/the-complete-web-development-bootcamp/CSS/README.md

 * The `clear`: clears any responsibility to wrap around things that are floating.
     * Eg: we don't want the footer to be wrapped around anything else

-### Flexbox

-The flexbox is a tool that greatly simplifies how to position elements.
-* `display: flex`
-    * To use flexbox we have to wrap our components in a container
-    * Set the container to display: flex
-* Using display: `flex`
-    * Cancealls all the common types of display values: (inline, block, inline-block)
-    * Flexbox will assume extra **control** to **layout** the content
-        * eg: default displays such as spam (inline), h1(block)... will be flex
-    * We can specify the layout using **additional properties**:
-        * gap: to create space between items
-            * eg: `gap: 10px`
-* `display: inline-flex`
-    * It will occupy as much space as it needs but other things can occupy that same line

-Flex Direction
-* `flex-direction: row` default setting
-    * It sets the main-axis horizontaly - left to right
-* `flex-direction: column`
-    * It sets the main-axis verticaly - top to bottom

 ### Responsive Websites

 A really important concept in terms of layout: how it should change depending on the size of the screen.